Stjepan1999/FitnessTracker/README.md

 # FitnessTracker

-Fitness Tracker is software that tracks your gym session logs and help you make progress.
+FitnessTracker is software that tracks your gym session logs and help you make progress.

 FEATURES: